-The 2022 Delta Scholars Summer Institute will be June 20-July 1 at Mississippi State University and the Delta region.
+The 2023 Delta Scholars Summer Institute will be held June 19-June 30 at Mississippi State University and the Delta region.

 Eligibility: Students who are currently enrolled full-time in a two-or four-year college or university are encouraged to apply.
 Preference will be given to sophomores (rising juniors) who are from or attending school in the Mississippi Delta Region (which includes AL, AR, IL, KY, LA, MO, MS, and TN).